treeman/why_cryptocurrencies/chapters/eli5.markdown

+---
-# Cryptocurrency value in ten minutes
+title: Cryptocurrency value in ten minutes
-*ELI5 - what is the inherent values of cryptocurrencies?*
+subtitle: ELI5 - what is the inherent values of cryptocurrencies?
+---

 In short the value is derived from these central propertes: